shashu8660/outreachy_moja-global_contribution/final_application.md

 **13 week release plan for the project**

-*Weeks 1-2: Preparation and Planning*
+**Weeks 1-2: Preparation and Planning**

 1. **Define Requirements:**

-- Gather requirements for packaging FLINT for Windows, including dependencies, supported architectures, and packaging format (EXE installer).
+- Gather requirements for packaging FLINT for both Windows and Ubuntu, including dependencies, supported architectures, and packaging formats (EXE installer for Windows, DEB package for Ubuntu).

 2. **Setup Development Environment:**

-- Install necessary tools and dependencies for creating the EXE installer, such as Inno Setup.
+- Install necessary tools and dependencies for creating the EXE installer for Windows, such as Inno Setup, and for creating the DEB package for Ubuntu, such as dpkg

 3. **Review FLINT Configuration:**
-- Ensure FLINT is properly configured and ready for packaging.
+- Ensure FLINT is properly configured and ready for packaging on both Windows and Ubuntu platforms .

-*Weeks 3-4: Package Configuration*
+**Weeks 3-4: Package Configuration**

-1. **Create Inno Setup Script:**
+1. **Create Inno Setup Script(Windows):**
-- Develop the Inno Setup script to define the installation process for FLINT.
+- Develop the Inno Setup script to define the installation process for FLINT on Windows.

-2. **Configure Dependencies:**
+2. **Configure Dependencies(Windows):**
-- Identify and include any dependencies required by FLINT in the Inno Setup script.
+- Identify and include any dependencies required by FLINT in the Inno Setup script for Windows.

-3. **Test Initial Configuration:**
+3. **Create DEB Package Control File (Ubuntu):**

-- Verify that the Inno Setup script correctly installs FLINT on a 64-bit Windows system.
+- Create the control file necessary for building the DEB package for Ubuntu, specifying dependencies and other package metadata.

-*Weeks 5-6: Testing and Validation*
+**Weeks 5-6: Testing and Validation**

 1. **Setup Testing Environments:**

-- Prepare testing environments for validating the EXE installer on different Windows versions and architectures.
+- Prepare testing environments for validating the EXE installer on different Windows versions and architectures, as well as for testing the DEB package on various Ubuntu distributions.

-2. **Perform Installation Tests:**
+2. **Perform Installation Tests (Windows and Ubuntu):**

-- Test the EXE installer on various 64-bit Windows systems to ensure successful installation and functionality.
+- Test the EXE installer on various 64-bit Windows systems and the DEB package on different Ubuntu distributions to ensure successful installation and functionality.

-3. **Validation Testing:**
+3. **Validation Testing (Windows and Ubuntu):**

-- Validate FLINT's functionality post-installation, ensuring it behaves as expected on 64-bit architecture.
+- Validate FLINT's functionality post-installation on both Windows and Ubuntu platforms, ensuring it behaves as expected on 64-bit architectures.

-*Weeks 7-8: Documentation*
+**Weeks 7-8: Documentation**

-1. **Write Installation Guide:**
+1. **Write Installation Guides (Windows and Ubuntu):**

-- Create comprehensive installation documentation detailing the steps to install FLINT using the EXE installer on 64-bit Windows systems.
+- Create comprehensive installation documentation detailing the steps to install FLINT using the EXE installer on Windows and the DEB package on Ubuntu.

-2. **Create User Guides:**
+2. **Create User Guides (Windows and Ubuntu):**

-- Develop user guides and tutorials to assist users in getting started with FLINT on Windows.
+Develop user guides and tutorials to assist users in getting started with FLINT on both Windows and Ubuntu platforms.

-3. **Prepare Troubleshooting Documentation:**
+3. **Prepare Troubleshooting Documentation (Windows and Ubuntu):**

-- Document common installation issues and provide troubleshooting steps to address them.
+- Document common installation issues and provide troubleshooting steps to address them for both Windows and Ubuntu installations.

-*Weeks 9-10: Finalization and Review*
+**Weeks 9-10: Finalization and Review**

 1. **Review Documentation:**

-- Review all documentation for accuracy, completeness, and clarity.
+- Review all documentation for accuracy, completeness, and clarity for both Windows and Ubuntu installations.

 2. **Test Documentation:**

-- Validate installation and user guides by following the documented steps.
+- Validate installation and user guides by following the documented steps for both Windows and Ubuntu installations.

 3. **Finalize Packaging:**

-- Make any necessary adjustments to the EXE installer or documentation based on feedback and testing.
+- Make any necessary adjustments to the EXE installer or DEB package and documentation based on feedback and testing for both Windows and Ubuntu platforms.

-*Weeks 11-12: Release and Deployment*
+**Weeks 11-12: Release and Deployment**

 1. **Package Release:**

-- Compile the final version of the EXE installer and accompanying documentation.
+- Compile the final versions of the EXE installer and DEB package, along with accompanying documentation, for both Windows and Ubuntu.

-2. **Deploy Package:**
+2. **Deploy Packages:**

-- Distribute the packaged FLINT installer and documentation through appropriate channels, such as the FLINT website or a dedicated download platform.
+- Distribute the packaged FLINT installer and documentation through appropriate channels for both Windows and Ubuntu platforms.

 3. **Announce Release:**

-- Announce the availability of the packaged FLINT installer to the user community through newsletters, social media, or other communication c-hannels.
+- Announce the availability of the packaged FLINT installer for Windows and the DEB package for Ubuntu to the user community through newsletters, social media, or other communication channels.

-*Week 13:*
+**Week 13:**

 1. **Quality Assurance:**
 - Conduct additional rounds of testing on the updated FLINT package to validate the effectiveness of bug fixes and improvements.
-Ensure that the updated package maintains compatibility and functionality across different 64-bit Windows systems.
+Ensure that the updated package maintains compatibility and functionality across different 64-bit Windows systems and Ubuntu distributions.

 2. **User task - To provide feedback and suggestions:**
-- Objective: Engage with FLINT users to gather feedback on their experience with the newly released EXE installer for 64-bit Windows and collect suggestions for improvements.
+- Engage with FLINT users to gather feedback on their experience with the newly released installers for Windows and Ubuntu, collecting suggestions for improvements

 *As per above plan I intend to work on the project for the period of 13 week in the same order and intend to finish as the timeline .
 With the help of mentor and devops group I'm confindent that i will accomplish this project.*